 What time to feed outside stray cats?

-It is recommended that outside stray cats be fed consistently, ideally at the same time each day.
-This helps them develop a routine and reduces the likelihood of conflicts with other cats or wildlife.
+Feed outside stray cats at the same time each day to establish a consistent routine.
+This helps them anticipate meals and reduces conflicts with other animals.

 How many times a day do you feed outside cats?